joeguinness/covid19data/README.md

 in each county up to the update time.
 Zero counts can be left blank.

+# contributing

+If you want to help curate the data, you can download a state's csv file and create new columns for times at which the totals were updated.
+We have had success using the internet wayback machine to look at previous snapshots of state public health websites.
+Some governors are also tweeting daily totals by county.
+This is how we got New Jersey data, for example.

+You can use the github pull request feature to submit your data, or you can e-mail the file to guinness@cornell.edu.
+It would also be helpful if you include screenshots of where you got the data, with informative filenames on the screenshot images.

 # editing in spreadsheet programs

 If you edit a file in a spreadsheet program, the